-Yes it's far, but actually Philippine Airlines has nonstop flights from West Coast cities to Manila, which happens to be a perfect place to kick off the fun.
-The superluxe Peninsula Manila will put you into chill-out mode immediately, and help you eradicate jet lag (East-meets-West treatments for him and her are truly heavenly).
-Relax by the pool, sip an exotic fruity cocktail at the sexy Salon de Ning, and dine at one of a handful of evocative restaurants while you adjust to the time change, and make sure to book a pro-led tour of Intramuros—ideally traveling in Peninsula's souped-up Jeepney—for some culture and understanding of the Philippines' Spanish (and other countries) influence and rule.
-Manila has a reputation for being a shopping mecca (at its center: Greenhills Shopping Centre), and while your other half may not find that particularly stimulating, there are also fascinating museums, tastebud-stimulating restaurants, secret bars, galleries (check out the shoppable and artistic Aphro) and other draws that can keep you busy a couple days.
-But of course the massive city is a jumping-off point for a number of domestic island destinations.
+Yes, the Philippines are far, but Philippine Airlines has nonstop flights from West Coast cities to Manila, its capital, which happens to be a perfect place to kick off the fun.
+The super-luxe Peninsula Manila will put you into chill mode instantly and help eradicate jet lag (its East-meets-West treatments are truly heavenly).
+Relax by the pool, sip a fruity cocktail at the sexy Salon de Ning, and dine at a handful of evocative restaurants while you adjust to the time change.
+Make sure to book a pro-led tour of Intramuros—ideally traveling in Peninsula's souped-up Jeepney—for some culture and understanding of the Spanish (and other countries') influence and rule on the Philippines.
+Manila also has a reputation for being a shopping mecca (hello, Greenhills Shopping Centre!).
+There are also fascinating museums, tastebud-stimulating restaurants, secret bars, galleries (check out the shoppable and artistic Aphro), and other draws that can keep you busy for days.
+The massive city serves as a perfect jumping-off point to a number of domestic island destinations.

-One option for beaches, coral reefs and the one-of-a-kind geological formation known as Chocolate Hills (a series of 1,200 symmetrical mounds that turn brown in the dry season, green when it's rainy) is Bohol, a flight from Manila.
-There, the new Tarsier Botanika is a forested, intimate resort and experiential retreat that was formerly a tarsier sanctuary.
-The most famous sands and turquoise waters in the country may be surrounding Cebu and Boracay, which have vibrant nightlife scenes, if that's what you're into.
+One option for beaches, coral reefs, and the one-of-a-kind geological formation known as the Chocolate Hills (a series of 1,200 symmetrical mounds that turn brown in the dry season and green when it's rainy) is Bohol, an easy flight from Manila.
+There, the Tarsier Botanika is a forested, intimate resort and experiential retreat that was formerly a tarsier sanctuary.
+But if you're looking for beautiful sands and turquoise waters, you'll find them surrounding Cebu and Boracay, which also have vibrant nightlife scenes.